-FREQ (Pin 2): The frequency control pin for the internal VCO.
+FREQ (Pin 1/Pin 5): The Frequency Control Pin for the Internal VCO.
 Connecting the pin to GND forces the VCO to a fixed low frequency of 350kHz.
 Connecting the pin to INTV{CC} forces the VCO to a fixed high frequency of 535kHz.
 Other frequencies between 50kHz and 900kHz can be programmed using a resistor between FREQ and GND.
-An internal $20\mu\text{A}$ pull-up current develops the voltage to be used by the VCO to control the frequency
+The resistor and an internal $20\mu A$ source current create a voltage used by the internal oscillator to set the frequency.